June 15, 2022: Theatre Yesterday and Today, by Ron Fassler

 The play was at the center of the famous Astor Place Riot in New York in 1849, which concerned an intense and competitive rivalry between American actor Edwin Forrest and English actor William Charles Macready.
 In a protest against the British actor appearing, twenty deaths and over a hundred injuries were incurred.
 At the time, both actors were playing Macbeth in dueling productions.
 Richard Nelson's short-lived 1992 Broadway play Two Shakespearean Actors, which starred Brian Bedford, Victor Garber and twenty-five other actors, chronicled this extraordinary event.

 Calamities have indeed struck many a Macbeth.
 Charlton Heston received serious burns on his legs in an accident that occurred on stage while playing the title role and a wartime production in England was positively plagued.
-Starring John Gielgud (quoted as having never lived down his bad reviews for it), he got off easy when you consider that one of the Witches died of a heart attack during the final rehearsal; another collapsed and died onstage during a performance; and the set designer committed suicide (I’m guessing unrelated, but you never know).
+Starring John Gielgud (quoted as having never lived down his bad reviews for it), the great actor got off easy when you consider that one of the Witches died of a heart attack during the final rehearsal; another collapsed and died onstage during a performance; and the set designer committed suicide (I’m guessing unrelated, but you never know).

 In 1937, while Laurence Olivier was at London's Old Vic playing Macbeth, a 25 lb. weight fell from the ceiling, missing him by inches.
 And the founder of that venerable company, Lilian Baylis, died of a heart attack just before the final dress rehearsal of that Macbeth.
 Seventeen years later, the next time Macbeth was performed at the Old Vic, the portrait of Baylis in the theatre fell from the wall on opening night.
 Spooky.